Mobina-Karimi/Store-Project/README.md

 A comprehensive e-commerce application built with React.
 This project fetches real-time product data from a live API and offers features like product detail viewing, shopping cart functionality, and a checkout process.

-**Update:** State management has been migrated from Context API (with useReducer) to Redux Toolkit for better scalability and maintainability.
+**Update 1:** State management has been migrated from Context API (with useReducer) to Redux Toolkit for better scalability and maintainability.
+**Update 2:** UI Styling Migration: The entire project has been migrated from Styled Components to Tailwind CSS for Faster styling and better performance.

 ### Features